 Expired food waste has become a huge problem throughout the United States, meaning consumers, manufacturers, and the government must work together to create a solution.

-Shapiro does its part by offering organic food waste services so that businesses and consumers alike have a reliable and environmentally friendly way to manage waste.
+Shapiro does its part by offering organic food waste recycling services so that businesses and consumers alike have a reliable and environmentally friendly way to manage waste.
 Its nationwide network of qualified partners assists in the collection, transportation, treatment, and recycling of all organic materials.